BNU-IVC/DroneGait/README.md

 # DroneGait Dataset

-This repository contains the DroneGait dataset, which provides multi gait data types captured by drones at  vertical views.
-The data of subject 001 is released as an example.
+This repository contains the DroneGait dataset, which includes multi gait data types captured by drones at different vertical views.
+Please note that only the data of subject 001 is currently released as an example.

 ## Dataset Description